In Turkish border region, Syria policy dents ruling party support

 But for some of the province's workers, the party's accomplishments risk being undone.

-"Erdogan is losing the workers, the normal people," said Hocazade's neighbor Ughur, taking a break from his work in a small print-shop.
+"Erdogan is losing the workers, the normal people," said Hocazade's neighbour Ughur, taking a break from his work in a small print-shop.

 (Additional reporting by Nick Tattersall in Istanbul; Editing by Nick Tattersall and Peter Graff)